Addressing wellbeing across the value chain

 Scaling action on wellbeing across the industry will be enhanced by sharing knowledge; setting out mid to long-term horizons for interventions; and committing to make meaningful investments to track and evaluate progress.

-The WSIG produced a discussion paper, set of case studies, and accompanying graphic.
+In January 2021, the WSIG published a discussion paper, set of case studies, and accompanying graphic.

 The graphic is indicative of a built environment in transition.
 It points to the need to take a systems approach to wellbeing in the built environment: to design our neighbourhoods and buildings to support ecological and social connectivity, promote green infrastructure for climate resilience, and reduce health inequities.